 Image by Andrea Jacobs (http://celestialraven.com/drawings/)

-Remember what your mom would say, actions speak louder than words, she was right.
+Remember what your mom would say, actions speak louder than words; she was right.
 From eye contact to posture, nonverbal details reveal who we are and impact how others see you.
-Is non-verbal communication important in a conversation?
-Absolutely, words are important, but it turns out, we communicate most of the meaning of our conversation via body language and gestures.

 The way you move, the way you stand and the way you listen tells others whether or not you care about what they are saying.
-When your words match your body language, they increase trust, clarity and rapport.
-When they don’t, they trigger tension, distrust and confusion.
-Unfortunately, many people send negative and confusing nonverbal signals without even knowing it when speaking with someone from another country.
-When this happens, both clarity and rapport may be irreversibly damaged.
+When your words match your body language, they increase trust, clarity, and rapport.
+When they don’t, they trigger tension, distrust, and confusion.
+Unfortunately, many people send negative and confusing nonverbal signals without even knowing it.
+Therefore when this happens, both clarity and rapport are affected.

-Understanding the different meaning these signs may have in other cultures, will not only enhance your conversation but may keep you out of trouble while talking to someone from another part of the world.
+Understanding the different meaning of these signs, will not only enhance your conversation but may keep you out of trouble while talking to someone from another part of the world.

-In the US, we use it to convey agreement, it assures people things are fine or when everything is perfect.
-In Brazil, Greece and Spain it conveys a different meaning!
+In the US, we use it to convey agreement; it assures people things are fine.
+In Brazil, Greece, and Spain it carries a different meaning!
 This sign is used to call someone an a**hole.
-While visiting Brazil in the 1950’s, Richard Nixon flashed the OK sign to the crowed and they responded with boos!
-In Turkey and Venezuela the sign is used as an insult toward gay people.
-In France and Australia it means zero or worthless.
+While visiting Brazil in the 1950s, Richard Nixon flashed the OK sign to the crowd, and they responded with boos!
+In Turkey and Venezuela, this sign is an insult toward gay people.
+In France and Australia, it means zero or worthless.
 Lastly, in Japan this gesture means money.

 Where I am from in Latin America, snapping your finger meant to hurry up.
-In the US and Great Britain, it usually is used when someone remembers something or gets an idea.
-In some cultures it used to get someone’s attention but in many cultures it is just rude.
-So, to keep it safe, snap your fingers for the same reason the Ancient Greeks did — to keep the rhythm set by musicians and dancers
+When someone has an idea or remembers something, we see people in the US and Great Britain us this.
+In some cultures, it’s used to get someone’s attention, but in many cultures, it is just rude.
+So, to keep it safe, snap your fingers for the same reason the Ancient Greeks did — to keep the rhythm set by musicians and dancers.

-In the Philippians the beckoning sign is impolite and can be a cause for being arrested.
+In the Philippians, the beckoning sign is impolite and can be a cause to be arrested.
 In the USA it is used often to call someone over here.
-Careful by using this gesture in Japan it is very rude and only fit for a dog and or other animal.
+Careful when using this gesture in Japan it is insulting, fit for a dog and or another animal.
 In Singapore, beckoning is an indication of death.

-This gesture has been adopted by rockers and it is a sign of approval “rock on” for most Americans.
+Rockers have adopted this gesture, and it is a sign of approval in America “rock on.”
 Except in Texas, where football fans use it as a sign representing the horns of a bull.
-In other cultures, this is not the horn of a bull but instead of the devil and representing evil.
 In Buddhist and Hindi culture, it means the Karana Mudra which is used to dispel the evil.
-Watch out making this gesture in Argentina, Brazil, Colombia, Cuba, Spain, Portugal and Italy since it is known as the ‘Cuckold’ and is used to tell a man that other men are enjoying his wife.
+Watch out making this gesture in Argentina, Brazil, Colombia, Cuba, Spain, Portugal, and Italy since it is known as the ‘Cuckold’ used to tell a man that other men are enjoying his wife.
 In 1985, following the news that Texas Longhorns football team won the game, five Americans were arrested in Rome for using this gesture outside the Vatican.

-We might not have translators for nonverbal communication but we have our phone or computers at our hands to learn and understand the meaning of the gestures we use.
-So remember before jumping to conclusions about the meaning of a gestures, consider the person’s cultural background.
-Embarrassing moments can happen as a result of ignorance and by misinterpreting a gesture.
+We might not have translators for nonverbal communication, but we have our phone or computers at our disposal to learn and understand the meaning of gestures.

-It is always ok to ask people from different countries and cultures about the meaning of rituals, mannerisms and gestures.
+In short, it is always ok to ask people from different countries and cultures about the meaning of rituals, mannerisms, and gestures.
 It is a great topic to discuss with a friend from another country over a cup of coffee and a yummy pastry.
-There are no wrong and right gestures, only cultural differences.